 The PMAY scheme is not limited to just the bigger cities and towns.
-Villages, slums, and other rural areas also come under the purview of this credit-linked subsidy scheme.
-The PMAY Gramin plan was launched to aid families categorized as Economically Weaker Sections and Lower Income Group to help them avail affordable financing for their homes.
+Villages, slums and other rural areas also come under the purview of this credit-linked subsidy scheme.
+The PMAY Gramin plan was launched to aid families categorised as Economically Weaker Sections and Lower Income Group to help them avail affordable financing for their homes.

 Offers and Advantages of PMAY-G

 The table listed below showcases some of the basic features that individuals can expect from the Gramin division of PM Awas Yojana.

 |Maximum dwelling unit carpet area||30 sq. m||60 sq. m|

 |Maximum interest rate subsidy amount||Rs.
 2.67 Lakh||Rs.
 2.67 Lakh|

 |Maximum home loan quantum for subsidy||Rs.
 6 lakh||Rs.
 6 lakh|